-Your student has been on her own for a while – possibly several years.
-She is not the same person who left home as a freshman.
-She has matured, had life experiences, and been independent.
-You may need to work at getting to know her all over again.
-Don’t assume that everything will be the same as it was before she left.
-Respect her independence and the maturity she has acquired.
+Your student has been on their own for a while — possibly several years.
+They are not the same as the person who left home as a freshman.
+Your student has matured, had life experiences, and been independent.
+You may need to work at getting to know them all over again.
+Don’t assume that everything will be the same as it was before they left.
+Respect your student’s independence and the maturity they have acquired.

 Have a discussion with your student about both of your expectations for this arrangement.

 Sit down with your student and have a discussion about how you both view this arrangement.
 The more questions that you address at this point, the fewer unexpected difficulties will arise later.
 There are some important questions that you should address before you begin.

 - Is there an end-date for this arrangement?
 If you don’t want to set a specific end-date, at least set a date when you will sit down again and reevaluate.